Code-Institute-Submissions/china-tea/README.md

 2. Drop down menu
 3. A main introductory landing page with navigation functions and basic company information.
 4. A callout section with images portraying the offerings of the company with a short description bolow of what they are.
-5. Buttons for choosing each item
+5. Clickable product images for choosing individual items
 6. A jumbotron signing up for a newsletter
 7. Instagram button with images from the instagram account of the company
 8. The address for the company with a background image of the area